3KUdelta/Generate-8bit-GFX-Font/README.md

 Copy files to your Pi.
 I used FileZilla to copy all files of this Repository to /usr/bin/fontconvertbodmer/

-a.) create directory fontconvertbodmer in /usr/bin b.)
+a.) download .zip from this side (green button "Code") b.) unzip b.) create directory fontconvertbodmer in /usr/bin b.)